Border reivers: Surnames in the Marches of Scotland (1587)

-Relationships between the Border clans varied from uneasy alliance to open, deadly feud.
+Relationships between the border clans varied from uneasy alliance to open, deadly feud.
 It took little to start a feud; a chance quarrel or misuse of office was sufficient.
 Feuds might continue for years until patched up in the face of invasion from the other kingdoms or when the outbreak of other feuds caused alliances to shift.
 The border was easily destabilised if Graynes from opposite sides of the border were at feud.
 Feuds also provided ready excuse for particularly murderous raids or pursuits.

 Riders did not wear identifying tartans.
 The tradition of family tartans dates from the Victorian era and was inspired by the novels of Sir Walter Scott.
 The typical dress of reivers included Jack of plate, steel bonnets (helmets), and riding boots.

+Elaborate nicknames

+The Border reivers are well known for their distinctive and often colourful nicknames, which likely emerged due to the widespread use of common surnames and first names such as John, Jock, or Will among the Border clans.
+Nicknames were originally known as “eke-names.”
+These nicknames served as a practical means to distinguish individuals in a society where shared names were prevalent.

+These monikers often reflected a strong emphasis on lineage and close kinship, adhering to patterns of patrilineal descent, such as Dick's Davy, Rowy's Will and Will's Jock Graham.
+Sometimes this was extended to three names Gibb's Geordie's Francis could be matrilineal like Bessie's Andrew.